 Degrees in endocrinology cover ways to treat and balance diseases, such as diabetes and thyroids.
 Find out about the curricula of these programs, and learn about career options, job growth and salary info for endocrinology graduates.

-A 4-year medical school program must be completed to be an endocrinologist.
+A four-year medical school program must be completed to be an endocrinologist.
 Courses in this program consist of biochemistry, pharmacology and anatomy.
 After two years, students usually begin work in healthcare facilities with licensed physicians.
 During this time, students learn more about how to diagnose different medical conditions in patients.
 After graduation, students must enter a residency program and complete a fellowship.
 The fellowship usually takes two years to complete.
-Those interested in seeking board certification must show ethical, clinical and morale competence.
+Those interested in seeking board certification must demonstrate strong clinical knowledge as well as ethical and moral standards.
 Students can specialize in research or clinical endocrinology.